 Section 1: Introduction & Overview

 The Market Transformation Working Group (MTWG) was initiated to develop a proposed market transformation (MT) framework for submission to the California Public Utilities Commission (CPUC) in Rulemaking 13-11-005.
 In that proceeding, an April 26, 2018, Scoping Memorandum identified MT approaches as a priority.
 To facilitate examination of the policies and framework surrounding MT, Commission Staff issued a Staff Proposal on August 28, 2018.
-CPUC-hosted workshops on the Staff Proposal were held on September 19, 2018 and November 6, 2018.
-Comments and reply comments were solicited in between these two workshops.
+CPUC-hosted workshops on the Staff Proposal were held on September 19, 2018, and November 6, 2018.
+Comments were solicited in between these two workshops.
 Following the conclusion of the second workshop, a short-term MTWG hosted by the California Energy Efficiency Coordinating Committee (CAEECC) was formed with support of the CPUC.
 The MTWG was tasked with developing a joint MT proposal for the CPUC’s consideration.

 The MTWG’s 19 Member organizations shown in Table 1 are drawn largely but not exclusively from the CAEECC’s Membership.
 Several additional Ex Officio/Resource Members also participated.
 CAEECC Facilitators Dr. Jonathan Raab, Ellen Zuckerman, and Meredith Cowart facilitated the MTWG meetings.
 A complete list of the Member organizations and their representatives is provided in Appendix A. The MTWG met three times: (1) from December 6-7, 2018; (2) on January 14, 2019; and (3) on February 27, 2019.
-Between meetings, Sub-work Groups met to discuss issues and develop recommendations for broader MTWG consideration.
+Between meetings, Sub-working Groups met to discuss issues and develop recommendations for broader MTWG consideration.

-All of the recommendations within this document are made by consensus of the MTWG Members (where consensus is defined as unanimity among the Member organizations), except for a few instances noted in this document.
-Consistent with the MTWG’s groundrules (see Appendix B), any non-consensus item provides two or more options and lists the MTWG Members that support each option.
+All of the recommendations within this Report are made by consensus of the MTWG Members (where consensus is defined as unanimity among the Member organizations), except for a few instances noted in this document.
+Consistent with the MTWG’s ground rules (see Appendix B), any non-consensus item provides two or more options and lists the MTWG Members that support each option as well as any members who abstained.

-Table 1: Market Transformation Work Group Member Organizations
+Table 1: Market Transformation Working Group Member Organizations